What is voice search?

 But why voice?
 For one thing, it’s fast; people can speak much more rapidly than they can type.
 It’s convenient, because you can work hands-free and, most of the time, get instant, relevant results, be it in answer to a question or performing an action.
-In addition to that, the developments on using your voice as an interface, have resulted in a context-based system that uses many components to give you relevant results.
+In addition to that, the developments in using your voice as an interface, have resulted in a context-based system that uses many components to give you relevant results.

 A look at the data

 If you look at data from Mary Meeker’s renowned annual trends report, you’ll see that the use of voice assistants is on the rise.
 In 2015, 65% of US smartphone owners used a voice assistant, up from 56% in 2014 and 30% in 2013.
-The main reason for this growth is the improvement of the technology.
+The main reason for this growth is the improvement of technology.
 Meeker also suggests that Google voice queries were up 35 times since 2008 and seven times since 2010.
-The last one, in May 2016 one in five searches on Android devices in the US is voice activated.
+The last one, in May 2016 one in five searches on Android devices in the US is voice-activated.

 A recent study by Stone Temple Consulting showed that, while people were generally happy with the performance of voice assistants, they’d like them to answer more questions directly.

 Why and how do people use voice search?